ampproject/amphtml/extensions/amp-consent/amp-consent.md

 `geoOverride` provides a way to utilize the `<amp-geo>` component to detect user's geo location to assist client side decisions.

 `geoOverride` is a JSON object keyed by geo group codes which are defined in `<amp-geo>` (details [here](https://github.com/ampproject/amphtml/blob/master/extensions/amp-geo/amp-geo.md)).
 Each geo override should be a valid `<amp-consent>` config object.
 AMP will take all the values in the corresponding `geoOverride` to override the existing config.
+The only exception here is that the `consentInstanceId` cannot be overwritten by `geoOverride` config, because AMP only manage and store consent information in a single instance.

 Two important tips when configuring `amp-geo`: